guillermooo/sublime-undocs/source/snippets.rst

 Snippets file format
 ********************

-Snippets typically live in a Sublime Text pacakge.
+Snippets typically live in a Sublime Text package.
 They are simplified XML files with the extension ``sublime-snippet``.
 For instance, you could have a `greeting.sublime-snippet` inside an `Email` package.